antoine-sachet/driver-telematics-analysis_applied-ml-project/README.md

 * consider length of trip and duration of trip

 * See http://www.cise.ufl.edu/~mschneid/Research/papers/LS12IWGS.pdf for idea for a kernel measure trip similarity!

+* problem with dimensionality of features (good features diluted)